-Email marketing is essential to the cannabis industry.
-With some of the most effective marketing opportunities unavailable to businesses operating in and with the cannabis industry, email is a channel that can be used to move people through the buyer journey – from prospect to loyal customer.
-This is particularly true for businesses that target cannabis license holders across the supply chain.
+With some of the most effective marketing opportunities unavailable to businesses operating in and with the cannabis industry, email marketing is essential to the cannabis industry.
+Today, email is a channel that both cannabis and ancillary businesses can use to move more people through the buyer journey successfully – from prospects to loyal customers.

-To help you improve your email marketing results, this article provides a compilation of tips and links that – when read completely – gives you a comprehensive guide to B2B email marketing in the cannabis industry.
+To help you improve your email marketing results, this article provides a compilation of tips and links that – when read completely – gives you a comprehensive guide to B2B email marketing in the cannabis industry (most of these tips and insights are also applicable to B2C email marketing as well).
 If you want to up your email marketing game, everything you need to get started is included in this ultimate guide.

 Recommended reading to learn about email marketing do’s and don’ts and best practices:

 Sending the same generic message to big lists of people (i.e., spray and pray) is dead.
 If you want to get good results today, you have to send personalized messages to hyper-targeted lists, and you have to make sure you’re only sending to people who positively engage with your messages.
 If you’re not, ESPs will see you’re sending content people don’t want and more and more of your messages will go to spam/junk rather than inboxes.

 Currently, Google is the only ESP that allows you to get a sense of what it thinks of you as a sender – and only if you’re sending from your own domain rather than a shared domain.
 Using Google Postmaster Tools, you can see your domain reputation according to Google, which rates your reputation as high, medium, low, or bad.
 The better your reputation, the more Google trusts you, and more of your messages will go to inboxes.